uxCCDS/uxCCDS.github.io/_data/prototypes/current/IA Navigation.md

 Title: IA Navigation
 Desc: User testing for multiple features in the new IA
-Date: 2017-10-24
+Date: 2017-12-15
 Cover: prototypes/cover/IA-user-testing.png
 IS_DRAFT: true
 ---

 # Summary
-With this prototype, we tested the following features in two different user testing sessions, each with 4 to 6 participants.
+With the desktop prototype, we tested the following features in different user testing sessions, each with 4 to 6 participants.
 All participants have prior experience with web conferencing tools such as Skype for Business, Webex, and Gotomeetings.
+The tasks including Frist time experiece (FTE), use phone for audio (PSTN), scheduling flow, and the filter functions

+We also tested the idea of "team" and "space" to see whether the design fits the users mental model.
+Most users were able to utilize the filter to facilitate the Team, but the "team" v.s. "space" idea still seemed confusing to others.

+In tasks testing whether the users understand the global scheduling function v.s. the in-space scheduling function, we found that most users tend to schedule the meeting from existing spaces, rather than starting with the global activity button.

+For the mobile prototype, we had on-site testees to test the new IA navigation.
+With a lot less elements available in the new IA (comparing to the existing app), some users found it took them longer to navigate through the app smoothly.
+We also tested the idea of jumping in and out of a spaces for different tasks.

 # Links
 ![vpn_required](../../../img_data/prototypes/VPN.svg)